Build-Squad/influencer-marketplace/solana-python/README.md

 Change this accordantly to your testing requirements.

+## Generate Client

+Set your prompt at `solana-python`

+Create your client, making sure you have the IDL already in place (if not, got to solana folder to generate it)

+`$ anchorpy client-gen ../solana/target/idl/xfluencer.json ./pyxfluencer`

+Client will be generated at `pyxfluencer` folder

 ## Transaction Script Launchers

 You will find CLI scripts ilustrating how the client and instructions should be used and formed respectively.